albertho425/albertho425/README.md

 # :wave: Hi, I’m Albert

-:smiley: I'm in IT, technical writing, and web development in Seattle, Washington :us:
+:smiley: I'm in IT, web development, technical writing, and e-Learning in Seattle, Washington

 :us: Washington state resident.
 I have 🇺🇸 and 🇨🇦 work permits.
 I'm looking for my next **full time job.**